 How do you know a baghouse will make the air safe?

-Baghouses typically have a particulate matter (dust) removal efficiency of 99% or better, even when particle size is very small.
+Baghouses typically have a particulate matter (dust) removal efficiency of 99% or better, even when the particle size is very small.
 The following table shows the average of the monitored data near Bullseye from 10/06/15 through 11/02/15 followed by a rough estimate of the effect of an emission control device that provides 99% removal efficiency.
-The agreements actually call for a removal efficiency of greater than 99%, which leads DEQ to conclude that the required emission control devices will be protective of human health.